Amyloid Targeting Therapies

 DONANEMAB and LECANEMAB

-There are currently two Amyloid Targeting Therapies, approved in the UK since early 2025, for the treatment of MCI-AD or mild AD.
-These are currently only available privately as they have not been approved for use in the NHS due to the costs of these treatments.
+These are the two Amyloid Targeting Therapies currently approved in the UK since early 2025, for the treatment of MCI-AD or mild AD.
+At present, these are only available privately as they have not been approved for use in the NHS due to the costs of these treatments.

-Find out more about accessing these treatments in the UK under Dr Chan at HCA Healthcare at London Bridge Hospital.
+Contact us if you would like to find out more about accessing these treatments in the UK under Dr Chan through our Alzheimer's Disease Treatment Programme at HCA Healthcare at London Bridge Hospital.

 What does treatment with